imjihuan/fuego/docs/rst_src/spec.json.rst

  * **PER_JOB_BUILD** - if this variable is defined, then Fuego will create a separate build area for each job that this test is included in, even if a board or another job uses the same toolchain.
-This is used when the test variables are used in the ''build'' phase, and can affect the binary that is compiled during this phase.
+This is used during the the ''build'' phase of test execution.
+If the variables defined in a spec are using during the build phase, and affect the binary that is compiled during this phase, then this special variable should be used and set to 'true'.

 ============
 Examples